-The qualified student shall complete the district's concurrent enrollment application form and submit it to the principal or principal designee at least 60 days prior to the end of the academic term immediately preceding the term of the student's proposed enrollment in a postsecondary course.
+The qualified student who seeks to enroll in a postsecondary course shall complete the district's concurrent enrollment application form and submit it to the principal or principal designee at least 60 days prior to the end of the academic term immediately preceding the term of the student's proposed enrollment in a postsecondary course.
 The requested postsecondary course(s) on the student's application shall be consistent with the student's approved academic plan of study.
 The principal or principal's designee may waive the 60 day requirement at his or her discretion.

-The principal or principal's designee shall approve or disapprove the student's application in accordance with this regulation's accompanying policy and the priority requirements of the Concurrent Enrollment Programs Act.
+The principal or principal's designee shall approve or disapprove the student's application in accordance with this regulation's accompanying policy, the priority requirements of the Concurrent Enrollment Programs Act, and the State Board of Education rules.
 The principal or principal's designee shall notify the student of the decision, which shall be final.

-Approved: 09/24/92 Revised: 08/12/93, 07/30/98, 03/10/11, 07/22/14
+Approved: 09/24/92, Revised: 08/12/93, 07/30/98, 03/10/11, 07/22/14, 04/16/2020